Lusito/box2d.ts/packages/core/docs/overview.md

 collision.

 ## Modules

 Box2D is composed of three modules: Common, Collision, and Dynamics.
-The Common module has code for allocation, math, and settings.
+The Common module has code for augmentation, math, and settings.
 The Collision module defines shapes, a broad-phase, and collision functions/queries.
 Finally the Dynamics module provides the simulation world, bodies, fixtures, and joints.
 ![Box2D Modules](images/modules.svg)

 ## Units

 Box2D works with floating point numbers and tolerances have to be used to make Box2D perform well.
 These tolerances have been tuned to work well with meters-kilogram-second (MKS) units.
 In particular, Box2D has